letsencrypt/cp-cps/CPS.md

 ## 2.2 Publication of certification information

-Records of all ISRG root and intermediate certificates, including those that have been revoked, are available in the Certificate Repository:
+Records of all ISRG Root and Subordinate CA certificates, including those that have been revoked, are available in the Certificate Repository:

 https://letsencrypt.org/certificates/